HaneenTharwat2/kafka-cdc-project/README.md

 └── snowflakeinc-snowflake-kafka-connector-3.2.0
 ```

-> If you're cloning this repo, ensure these plugin directories exist.
-Otherwise, you can install them using:
+If you're cloning this repository, make sure these plugin directories are included.
+Alternatively, install them manually using:

 ```bash
 confluent-hub install debezium/debezium-connector-postgresql:latest